systempioneer/React-Umbraco-Example/README.md

 Built with love for our Umbraco friends by the dev team at [SystemPioneer](https://www.systempioneer.com/)

 ## Features
-* React components rendered server-side within the Umbraco pipeline
+* React components are rendered server-side within the Umbraco pipeline
-* Content rendered by Umbraco grid, edit content in the backoffice like a regular Umbraco site
+* Content is rendered by Umbraco grid, you can edit content in the backoffice just like a regular Umbraco site
-* Using ES6 syntax & build pipeline immediately familiar to React developers
+* Use of ES6 syntax & a build pipeline will be immediately familiar to React developers
 * Bundled with Webpack with 90% code re-use between server and client bundles

 Disclaimer: This is new project and shouldn't be used yet for production.
-It's unstable and apis will change
+It's unstable and APIs will change

 ## Technical Overview
 Incoming requests are handled by a [custom RenderMvcController](https://github.com/systempioneer/ReactUmbracoExample/blob/master/UmbracoReactStarterKit/Controllers/ReactRoutesController.cs), which is [registered](https://github.com/systempioneer/ReactUmbracoExample/blob/master/UmbracoReactStarterKit/App_Start/UmbracoReactStartup.cs#L30) as the default controller and always renders the [Master.cshtml](https://github.com/systempioneer/ReactUmbracoExample/blob/master/UmbracoReactStarterKit/Views/Master.cshtml) template.
 In that template React server rendering is achieved using [Reactjs.NET](https://reactjs.net/).
 An initial state for the React app is constructed using `UmbracoHelper` and passed as a prop to the root component.